Last updated on October 26th, 2023 at 17:56

 - 8.7 Why Is Simple Syrup So Sweet?

 - 9 Final Thoughts – Starbucks Simple Syrup Recipe

 Starbucks simple syrup is known as classic syrup at the gourmet coffee conglomerates’ outlets.
-It is, in the most simplest and basic of terms is liquid sugar.
+It is, in the most simplest and basic terms, is liquid sugar.

 They use syrup to sweeten their drinks as it mixes better than granulated sugar as it gives a more even sweetness through the drink and does not add or alter the flavor in any way.

 You can make this recipe in the comfort of your home in as little as 5 minutes.
 There are only two ingredients – sugar and water.
 At Latte Love Brew we encourage you to use the best possible ingredients and that includes the best possible water – use bottled water, if that is not possible use at the very least filtered water.

 Spend a few pennies more to get the best sugar available to you.

 The way Starbucks makes their Classic syrup is a 1:1 ratio of sugar and water, you can adjust to your own personal preference.